MarcelWaldvogel/moCHnames/README.md

   canton: 'GR'
 }
 ```
+(If the town name in the postal database does not end in the canton's
+abbreviation, `town` and `townNoCanton` are identical.)

 To only get mock people from a particular canton, pass the canton's two-letter
 abbreviation (e.g., `SH`) as an optional parameter to `mockNameLocation()`.